Home / Products / Technical Glass / Flat Glass for Technical Applications

 High-quality flat glasses for technical applications

-Here you will find a summary of our technical-grade clear flat glass and microsheet materials.
-Technical sheet glass is fabricated using advanced float-glass processes or directly drawn into glass sheets.
-It offers a high optical quality far beyond what ordinary glass can provide.
-These glasses are highly transparent and feature high-grade smooth and mostly fire-polished surfaces, which often give better flatness, surface quality, and microroughness than a conventional mechanical polishing process could offer.
-All our sheet glass types are available in various standard thicknesses with a low nominal thickness tolerance.
-If you are searching for even thinner transparent glass, please visit our thin-glass website.
+Our technical-grade sheet glasses are manufactured by advanced float glass processes or are directly drawn into glass sheets.
+They offer a high optical quality far beyond what ordinary glass can provide.
+These glass types are highly transparent and feature high-grade smooth and mostly fire-polished surfaces, which often give better flatness, surface quality, and particularly microroughness than a conventional mechanical polishing process could offer.
+All our sheet glass materials are available in various standard thicknesses with a low nominal thickness tolerance.
 We cut and process these materials to any size and shape required.
 Please follow the links to each datasheet to view the respective specifications and to display the typical optical transmission curves of each of the glass types listed below:

 Flat glass windows